 Building a sustainable integration culture

-When plant leadership consistently follows new processes and protocols, teams follow suit.
-This commitment must extend beyond initial implementation to ongoing support and investment in operational excellence.
+When plant leadership follows new processes and protocols, teams follow suit.
+This commitment must extend beyond initial implementation to ongoing support and investment in operational improvement.

-Develop clear standards for how AI camera insights flow through your organization:
+Develop clear standards for how AI camera data flows through your organization:

 Define audiences: Who needs what information and when